nats-io/prometheus-nats-exporter/README.md

 The exporter aggregates metrics from the NATS server server [monitoring endpoints](https://docs.nats.io/running-a-nats-service/nats_admin/monitoring#monitoring-endpoints) you choose (varz, connz, subz, routez, healthz...) into a single Prometheus exporter endpoint.

+For an alternative approach that uses a System account instead of HTTP monitoring endpoints, see also: [NATS Surveyor](https://github.com/nats-io/nats-surveyor)

 # Build

 ``` bash